Nevada Insurance Enrollment logo - Nevada State outline divided into four colors of dark blue, light blue, orange and yellow

 Deciding to Have Separate Policies or Get Your Own Private Health Plan

 At one point, many employers provided outstanding health insurance plans that were superior to anything you could afford on your own.
 However, that’s not necessarily the case today.
 With the passing of the Affordable Care Act, pre-existing coverage is now solved if you buy an ACA (Obamacare) health plan.
-Maternity and mental health is also now covered too, and other benefits.
+Maternity and mental health is also now covered as well as other benefits.

 Many employers continue to offer benefit-rich plans, and even basic comprehensive plans cover a wide array of essential services.
-If one spouse has a greater need for a lower deductible plan, or the opposite and feel like they would be okay going with a higher deductible lower cost plan, staying together, or keeping separate health insurance plans is something to do your research on.
-It makes sense to do your research on all your options and weigh your costs of all options that meets all family members unique medical needs.
+It makes sense to do your research on all of your options and weigh out the costs to ensure they meet all family members unique medical needs.

 Deciding to Share a Health Insurance Plan